reagento/adaptix/docs/why-not-pydantic.rst

 And what you get after switching:

-* It does not invade your domain layer, the serialization logic lives entirely in the presentation layer.
+* Nothing invades your domain layer, the serialization logic lives entirely in the presentation layer.
-* It decreases code coupling.
+* Decreased code coupling.
-* You can use adaptix to convert models passing between layers
+* You can use adaptix to convert models passing between layers.

-Why I can not use Pydantic as domain model?
+Why can't I just use Pydantic as the domain model?
 Well, let’s talk about that.

 Pydantic's pitfalls